tektoncd/pipeline/tekton/README.md

   [`ko`](https://github.com/google/go-containerregistry/tree/master/cmd/ko) to
   build all of the container images we release and generate the `release.yaml`

+The official releases are performed from the `prow` cluster in the `tekton-releases` GCP project.

 ### Running

 To run these `Pipelines` and `Tasks`, you must have Tekton Pipelines installed